-(20HS0830) ALGEBRA AND CALCULUS
+(20HS0830) ALGEBRA AND CALCULUS (Common to All branches)

 - 1. To illuminate the students in the concepts of calculus and linear algebra. - 2.
 To equip the students with standard concepts and tools at an intermediate to advanced level mathematics to develop the confidence and ability among the students to handle various real world problems and their applications. - 3.
 To estimate and check answers to mathematical problems in order to determine reasonableness, identify alternatives, and select optimal results.